 Moxibustion

-What is moxibustion and how it works?
+What is moxibustion and how does it work?

 Moxibustion is a form of therapy that entails the burning of mugwort leaves.
 This is a small, spongy herb that is burnt close to the skin’s surface using a stick or cone to apply heat.
 The heat generated through moxibustion can help to increase the flow of “Qi” or energy and strengthen the blood throughout the body.
 This happens through some pathways known as meridians.
 Chinese traditional medicine considers the stimulation of “Qi” or energy essential to help your body achieve health and wellness and maintain good health.